 Tesla have been selling cars for a number of years now and there is a steadily growing used car market.
-The earliest cars are now starting to fall outside warranty based on time, and not just mileage although the battery and drive train is still covered on the MS.
+The earliest cars are now starting to fall outside warranty based on time and not just mileage in most countries although the battery and drive train is still covered on the MS.

-Buying used from Tesla is an option and they will reset the 4 year/50k mile warranty if the car is under 4 years and 50k miles, although Tesla are themselves not overly enthusiastic over selling used cars.
-Their inventory counts are low and their part ex prices such that most sellers try and sell privately.
+Buying used from Tesla is an option and they will reset the 4 year/50k mile warranty if the car is under 4 years and 50k miles, and above 50k miles the warranty is 2 years up to a maximum 100k miles.
+Tesla are not overly enthusiastic over selling used cars and do not have a typically used car or CPO operation.
+Their inventory counts are generally low and their part ex prices are such that most sellers try and sell privately.
+Their used cars are therefore generally lease returns.

 Buying used from a non Tesla dealer requires you to do your home work as many dealers simply do not understand the cars and options.
-We've been tracking the used car market in the UK for a number of years and the adverts are sometimes so wrong its a worry.
-Common things to look out for are: stated options are actually on the car, confused and mismatched descriptions such as 21" wheels with 19" tyres, and the inclusion of unlimited super charging on cars registered after March 2017 where its not transferable.
+We've been tracking the used car market in the for a number of years and the adverts are sometimes so wrong its a worry.
+Common things to look out for are: whether stated options are actually on the car, confused and mismatched descriptions such as 21' wheels with 19' tyres, and the inclusion of unlimited super charging on cars when it is not transferable.
 You also need to be careful about the quoted range of the cars, and the stated performance.
-I have seen 75Ds advertised with P100D performance stats which just is not true.
+We have seen 75Ds advertised with P100D performance statistics.
+But these things are the same when buying any used car from a dealer, the primary difference is dealers and buyers are less aware of how to check.

 We've created an easy way for you to find out what options a car has, so long as the seller has the log in details for the car/the car is linked to their Mytesla account.
 Simply get them to go to this page, and either login using their Tesla credentials or their Tesla token and we'll list all the options the car has:

-Tesla currently have 3 used models available to buy in the UK.
+Tesla currently have 4 used models available to buy.
 We list each car and give you some basic details and how they've changed:

 The exterior looks have remained pretty much unchanged since introduction with just one major Facelift

 This happened in late 2016 and the change is noticeable from the front.
-There were a few other changes that came with it, painted sills, new headlights, a biograde hepa filter (if premium pack was also selected) and other largely cosmetic stuff.
-Whether its worth holding out for the face lift car is personal choice, it looks fresher and is more in keeping with the Model X and model 3.
+There were a few other changes that came with it, painted sills, new headlights, a bio-grade hepa filter (if premium pack was also selected) and other largely cosmetic stuff.
+Whether its worth holding out for the face lift car is personal choice, it looks fresher and is more in keeping with the Model X and model 3 and so we'd recommend it.
+The car is also more likely to still have a valid Tesla warranty (on non Battery and drive train components which will still be covered).Interior

-Current changes to the new car configuration means there are fewer variations and some of the options like panoramic sunroof will soon only be available on used cars.
-Anyone considering a roof box will need the pano roof make this option attractive for some.
+Current changes to the new car configuration means there are fewer variations and some of the options like panoramic sunroof is only be available on used cars.
+Anyone considering a roof box will need the panoramic roof making this option attractive for some.

 It's big and spacious and various seating options to suit all tastes including a third row and combinations of individual seats and a bench.
 Regarding the seat options there are 5, 6 and 7 seat combinations and the rear bench also changed to become folding.
-It's worth checking what it can do on any particular car before buying and assume that the seats all fold magically into the floor for a cavernous cargo bay.
+It's worth checking what it can do on any particular car before buying and do not assume that all the seats can fold floor for a cavernous cargo bay.
+On 5 and 7 seat cars with 3 individual second row sears, these are comfortable but do not fold.
+Also check 6 seat cars with a centre console.

 The car that started it all.